Astro Quick Start Guide

 Step 3: Universal Visual Editor

-The DotCMS Universal Visual Editor (UVE) provides a seamless editing experience directly on your Astro website.
+The dotCMS Universal Visual Editor (UVE) provides a seamless editing experience directly on your Astro website.
+This editor offers a powerful way to build pages, with features including, but not limited to:

 • In-context editing: Edit content directly on your website